IBM/event-automation/_eem_11.0/02-installing/05-installing-offline.md

 Where:

-- `target-registry` is the internal docker registry.
+- `target-registry` is the internal container image registry.
-- `target-registry-user` is the username for the internal docker registry.
+- `target-registry-user` is the username for the internal container image registry.
-- `target-registry-pass` is the password for the internal docker registry.
+- `target-registry-pass` is the password for the internal container image registry.

 **Note:** You can configure with separate target registry for {{site.data.reuse.flink_long}} and {{site.data.reuse.eem_name}}.
 The following documentation instructions consider one target registry for both {{site.data.reuse.flink_long}} and {{site.data.reuse.eem_name}}.